adriens/katacoda-glia-labs/kafka/kafka-connect/step8.md

-Here we will a basic example scenario
+Here we will see a basic example scenario

 ## Stop kafka-connect